 The primary solutions supported by MySQL include:

 MySQL Replication.
 Learn more: Chapter 17, Replication.

 MySQL Cluster.
-Learn more: Chapter 18, MySQL Cluster NDB 7.3 and MySQL Cluster NDB 7.4.
+Learn more: Chapter 18, MySQL NDB Cluster 7.3 and NDB Cluster 7.4.

 Oracle Clusterware Agent for MySQL.
 Learn more about Oracle Clusterware.

 MySQL with Solaris Cluster.
 Learn more about Solaris Cluster.